rule

 Text 28

-Being so merciful, please explain to me in my severe doubt, how can it be so that, although being far beyond the minds of the embodied, all of you appeared here while I, for begetting a child, fixed my mind on the One Great Lord of the Primary Principle?
+Being so merciful, please explain to me doubting so seriously, how it can be so that, although being far beyond the minds of the embodied, all of you appeared here while I, for begetting a child, fixed my mind on the One Great Lord of all Fortune?
 (Vedabase)

 Text 29

-Maitreya said: 'O mighty one, after thus hearing of the great sage his words, replied all the three chief demigods him smiling in gentle voices.
+Maitreya said: 'O mighty one, after thus hearing of the great sage his words, replied in gentle voices all the three chief demigods smiling at him.
 (Vedabase)

 Text 30